cryshado/ton-share-smc/README.md

 #### LICENSE

-All source code, except the files in the `lib` directory, is distributed under the the `GPL-3.0 License`.
-The licenses of the libraries that are in the `lib` folder are listed at the head of the each library file.
+All source code, except some files in the `lib` directory, is distributed under the the `GPL-3.0 License`.
+The licenses of the libraries that are in the `lib` folder are listed at the head of the library files.